Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 ![](../uploads/71nsvxfpstl._ac_sl1200_.jpg "Dunkirk Poster")

-The line weight can also alter the appearance of the typeface as bold fonts can make the letter appear larger but be the same size as another letter next to it with a thinner weight.
+The line weight can also alter the appearance of the typeface.
+Bold fonts can make the letter appear larger but be the same size as another letter next to it with a thinner weight.
 Certain words in bold are also seen as more important as more attention is brought towards them compared to the thinner text.

 ![](../uploads/s3-bourne_identity_ver2-default-503.jpg "Bourne Identity Poster")